Non-Toxic Cleaning? Say Less. Here’s How to Refresh Your Space Without the Crap

 First, pull everything out and HEPA vacuum, spraying down with all-purpose cleaners if needed.
 Clean the cabinet tops and drawers with a HEPA vacuum to remove dust, pet hair, etc. Remember to wipe down cutlery organizers with all-purpose cleaners or wash them like dishes with 1 teaspoon Concentrate in a sink of hot water.

 For the stove/oven, use the All-Purpose or Bathroom Bottle, depending on the mess size.
-Spray, allow dwell time for cooked-on spills and use Oxygen Boost if extra soaking is needed.
-Soak implements, grates, gas burners, etc. in 1 teaspoon Concentrate and hot water to loosen grime.
+Spray, allow dwell time for cooked-on spills, and use baking soda if extra soaking is needed.
+Soak implements, grates, gas burners, etc., in 1 teaspoon Concentrate and hot water to loosen grime.

 Dust the range hood first, then spray all-purpose cleaner liberally.
 Let it dwell for 5 minutes to break down grease and grime, then wipe clean with a microfiber cloth.
 For filters, remove and wash metal ones in warm water and 1 teaspoon Concentrate (some are dishwasher safe).
 Charcoal filters can't be washed but can be dusted or vacuumed.

-For pots and pans with burnt bits, spray with Concentrate, sprinkle Oxygen Boost around the burnt areas, fill with warm water, and let soak for at least 15 minutes (or overnight).
+For pots and pans with burnt bits, spray with Concentrate, sprinkle baking soda around the burnt areas, fill with warm water, and let soak for at least 15 minutes (or overnight).
 Scrub and rinse away!

 Bathroom

-• For bathroom tile and tub stains, spray with the Bathroom Bottle and let it dwell for 5-15 minutes before rinsing.
-If the stain persists, repeat and add a sprinkle of Oxygen Boost, letting it dwell for up to 30 minutes before rinsing.
+For bathroom tile and tub stains, spray with bathroom cleaner and let it sit for 5-15 minutes before rinsing.
+If the stain persists, repeat and add a sprinkle of baking soda, letting it sit for up to 30 minutes before rinsing.

 Living Room